JianghuiDu/JianghuiDu.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am now an Assistant Professor in School of Earth and Space Sciences at Peking University, Beijing China, starting from Febrary 2024.
+I have recented moved to Beijing, China, as an Assistant Professor in the School of Earth and Space Sciences at Peking University, starting from Febrary 2024.